rydmike/flex_color_scheme/README.md

 The package contains five different example applications with increasing complexity.

-To try the simplest of them, **example 1** in on a device or simulator, clone the [repository](https://github.com/rydmike/flex_color_scheme) and run the example:
+To try the simplest of them, **example 1** on a device or simulator, clone the [repository](https://github.com/rydmike/flex_color_scheme) and run the example:

 ```bash